gcollombet/mandelbrot_rust_wgpu/readme.md

 It has been done millions of times, but I wanted to do it myself...
 This version is focused on real time navigation.

-The navigation is done with the mouse, and the zoom is done with the mouse wheel.
+The navigation is made with the mouse, and the zoom is made with the mouse wheel.

-The acceleration given by the GPU allow to render the Mandelbrot set in real time, even at high zoom level.
+The acceleration given by the GPU allows to render the Mandelbrot set in real time, even at high zoom level.

 ## Use it